pret/pokered/README.md

 ====
 There are some new items here, with the aim of accomodating new Pokemon, adding features, and acting as methods of getting to new locations.
 - To accomodate Meltan, the Mystery Box from Pokemon GO is featured.
 When used, wild encounters are replaced with Meltan until one leaves the location.
-	- Melmetal is obtained by using a Candy Jar on Meltan, which is obtained as a special reward later!
+	- The Candy Jar is a new key item that allows Meltan Candy to be collected.
+Defeating a Meltan rewards 10 Candy, and once 400 are collected, it turns into an evolution item to evolve Meltan into Melmetal.
 - The Ice, Poison and Heart Stones have been added, the latter two being from the SpaceWorld '97 demo.
 	- Additional evolution items include the Protector, Black Augurite, Up-Grade, Dubious Disc, and the Metal Coat.
 - The Bottle Cap has been added alongside a Hyper Training feature, acting as effectively a Gold Bottle Cap.